TimTeaFan/timteafan/README.md

 - 🔗 Visit my website at: <https://tim-tiefenbach.de/>
 - 📢 Have a look at my repositories below ⬇️

-⬜🟩⬜⬜⬜ in case my GitHub contributions<br> ⬜⬜⬜⬜🟩 show a lot of inactivity, note:<br> ⬜⬜⬜🟩⬜ I often avoid working on the main branch
+⬜ 🟩 ⬜ ⬜ ⬜ in case my contributions<br> ⬜ ⬜ ⬜ ⬜ 🟩 show a lot of
+inactivity:<br> ⬜ ⬜ ⬜ ⬜ ⬜ Note: I often avoid working<br> ⬜ ⬜ ⬜
+🟩 ⬜ on the main branches<br>